 Dave Barry said it best: “If you had to identify, in one word, the reason why the human race has not achieved, and never will achieve, its full potential, that word would be ‘meetings.’”
-Yet, meetings (and now virtual meetings and calls) remain an effective tool to make progress and build momentum for your cause, especially in the social sector.
+Yet, meetings (and now virtual meetings and calls) remain an effective tool to make progress and build momentum for your cause.
 However, meetings are only useful when they are well-run.
-In our effort to promote self-care this year, we wanted to share our team’s best practices and tips on how to run not just an effective meeting, but an energizing meeting – one where people walk away thinking, “That was a good use of my time and energy!”
+In our effort to promote self-care and efficiency this year, we wanted to share our team’s best practices and tips on how to run not just an effective meeting, but an energizing meeting – one where people walk away thinking, “That was a good use of my time and energy!”
+This is even more important in summer months when meeting time is at a premium due to summer vacations.

 The first step is to determine whether a meeting is the best way to handle your needs.
 Meetings are not just information exchanges – they are also “relationship-building” sessions.
 If one-way information dissemination is all you need, an e-mail or brief report asking for feedback may be more effective than a meeting.
 By definition, meetings are about two-way information sharing, which is then used to make decisions, build support and take action together.